Bylaws of the Faculty, Department of Astrophysical and Planetary Sciences

 A. The Executive Committee provides a forum for detailed consideration and discussion on a timely basis of all matters of potential concern to the Department.
 The committee shall advise and assist the Chair, shall help to coordinate the interdisciplinary functions and communications within the Department, and shall assume responsibilities for initiating faculty personnel actions (Article III.E).
 The committee shall be sensitive to issues that may require discussion and decision by the Faculty after preliminary work is conducted by the Executive Committee.

 B. In addition to the Chair and Associate Chairs, two members of the Rostered Faculty holding the rank of Professor, Associate Professor, or Assistant Professor shall serve as members on the Executive Committee for two-year terms.
 Preferably, the terms should be staggered so that one member is replaced each year.
 They shall be elected by the Rostered Faculty by ballot, with slates of candidates to be developed under the supervision of the Chair for each position to be filled.
-The executive committee shall have at least four members holding the rank of tenured Professor or Associate Professor.
+The executive committee shall have at least three members holding the rank of tenured Professor or Associate Professor.

 C. The Chair or an Associate Chair shall conduct the meetings of the Executive Committee.
 A quorum requires at least three members to be present.
 The Chair may make temporary appointments to the Executive Committee by way of replacement of elected members who are away from the Department for at most an academic term, such appointments to lapse upon the return of the member.
 For longer absences, the Rostered Faculty shall elect a replacement.